stephcd/lesson-3/README.md

 # Lesson 3 - Generators

-The goal this lesson is to familiarize you with the various ways of modeling generators in GridLAB-D. The specific learning objectives are the following
+The goal of this lesson is to familiarize you with the various ways of modeling generators in GridLAB-D. The specific learning objectives are the following

 1. How to connect a diesel generator.
 2. How to connect a solar generator.